-Ken Bevis is a "Nature Troubador"; a singer-songwriter who lives surrounded by nature in the beautiful Methow Valley of far north central Washington.
+Ken Bevis is a singer-songwriter who lives surrounded by nature in the beautiful Methow Valley of North central Washington.
 His songs are inspired by passion and insight for the natural world and a deep sense of wonder.

 Songs emerge.
 He watches, remembers things felt, smelled, and lived, and music flows.
 It is mysterious and fun.
 Songs come from an original place deep inside, and remind us about life, nature, experience and the joy of living.
 Teaching people about nature is his passion, and encouraging others to protect and cherish the natural world is his cause.

-He partnered with 9 other remarkable musical friends on his 2016 album, "Wanderer's Moon", with unique arrangements developed by each artist.
+He partnered with 9 other remarkable musical friends on his two records, "Wanderer's Moon" (2016) and "Great Divide" (2019).
+Both feature unique arrangements developed by each collaborating artist.
 It was recorded in a remote cabin in the mountains of the Methow Valley.
-Wanderer's Moon is unique, pleasant, and sometimes... unforgettable.
+These records are unique, pleasant, and sometimes unforgettable.

-He likes to write and sing songs that tell stories; Songs about Salmon, "Billy Chinook", his beautiful valley, "Methow my Home", a story about his house almost burning down in 2014, "Firestorm", how much he loves his wife, "Every Woman in the World", the incredible night sky, "Spinnin' Around", the autobiographical "Wanderer's Moon", a bear's view on "True Bear", what is a Hummingbird like and of course, the view from this age at the "Great Divide".
+Ken's songs tell stories; Songs about Salmon, "Billy Chinook", his beautiful valley, "Methow my Home", about his house almost burning down in 2014, "Firestorm", how much he loves his wife, "Every Woman in the World", the incredible night sky, "Spinnin' Around", the autobiographical "Wanderer's Moon", a bear's view on "True Bear", what is a Hummingbird like and of course, the view from this age at the "Great Divide".

 Ken has written and performed for many people and venues, including: The Methow Conservancy, the Okanogan Highlands Alliance, Olympia Audubon Society, Cowiche Canyon Conservancy, the Wenatchee Valley Museum, the Sandhill Crane festival, and for many special occasions.
-He has collaborated with others, including the Yakima Symphony Orhchestra.
+He has collaborated with others, including the Yakima Symphony Orchestra.
 He has written jingles and is available for commissions.
 He regularly plays at local Methow valley venues (Methow Valley Ciderhouse, Farmer's Market, Old Schoolhouse Brewery) and will play gigs most anywhere.